AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "We've added new crypto airdrops - check out @altcointrading_ or medium.com/cryptolounge to know more."
+newlyadded: "We've added new crypto airdrops - Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---